-Content for exams are taken from in-class lectures, as well as from assigned textbook chapters, other chapter readings & case file readings.
-Note that news articles are not required reading material for exams.
+Content for exams are taken from in-class lectures, as well as from assigned textbook chapters, other chapter readings & case file writings.
+Note that news articles provided in the quiz folders are not required reading material for exams.

 -Midterm Exam-